 Proposed Consolidation of Conservation Authorities

-In summary, the GRCA Board recognizes the value in modernizing the current system and supports efforts to enhance consistency, improve permitting, modernize technical standards, and strengthen coordination across Ontario.
-The GRCA has identified several critical considerations to support a successful transition:
+In the official comments, the GRCA Board recognized the value in modernizing the current system and supports efforts to enhance consistency, improve permitting, modernize technical standards, and strengthen coordination across Ontario.
+The GRCA identified several critical considerations to support a successful transition related to:

 Contact Us